Click on the following for a brief history of:

 The changing sanctuary configurations in the church over the years

 As part of the Great Jubilee Celebrations, for the Year 2000, the parish community undertook a special project to select and commemorate significant Christian heroes and heroines of the last century by erecting nine new stained glass windows in the west wall of the church.
-These windows honor the following saints: St. Teresa Benedicta of the Cross (Edith Stein), St. Thérèse of Lisieux, Blessed Mother Teresa of Calcutta, St. Gianna Beretta Molla, Blessed Pier Giorgio Frassati, St. Brother André Bessette, C.S.C., Blessed Franz Jägerstätter, O.F.S., George & Pauline Vanier, Blessed Pope John XXIII, St. Kateri Tekakwitha, Blessed Fr.
-Jerzey Popieliszko, and Archbishop Oscar Romero .
+These windows honor the following saints: St. Teresa Benedicta of the Cross (Edith Stein), St. Thérèse of Lisieux, Blessed Mother Teresa of Calcutta, St. Gianna Beretta Molla, Blessed Pier Giorgio Frassati, St. Brother André Bessette, C.S.C., Blessed Franz Jägerstätter, O.F.S., George & Pauline Vanier, St. Pope John XXIII, St. Kateri Tekakwitha, Blessed Fr.
+Jerzey Popiełuszko, and Blessed Archbishop Óscar Romero.

 As a parting gift to Fr.
-Thomas Rosica, C.S.B. who served as Pastor and Executive Director of the Newman Centre from 1994 - June 2000, the parish community replaced the remaining window on the west wall of the church with new stained glass images honoring three additional heroes and heroines of the past century: Blessed Pope John XXIII, Blessed Kateri Tekakwitha, and Fr.
-Jerzey Popieliszko.
+Thomas Rosica, C.S.B. who served as Pastor and Executive Director of the Newman Centre from 1994 - June 2000, the parish community replaced the remaining window on the west wall of the church with new stained glass images honoring three additional heroes and heroines of the past century: St. Pope John XXIII, St. Kateri Tekakwitha, and Blessed Fr.
+Jerzey Popiełuszko.

-The celebration of the Eucharist is held daily in the St. Thomas Aquinas Church, at 12:15 p.m., Monday through Friday.
+The celebration of the Eucharist is held in St. Thomas Aquinas Church, at 12:15 p.m., Monday through Friday, and at 9:30 a.m. on Saturdays.
 The Sunday Liturgy of the Eucharist is held at 11:00 a.m. and 7:00 p.m.
 These two Masses tend to attract many from the University area, both students and faculty, persons living nearby, and visitors to Toronto and the University.